sayantan007pal/Mumu--onchain-puzzle-game/README.md

 - A Starknet-compatible wallet (Argent X, Braavos)
 - Some ETH on Starknet for transaction fees
 - Node.js and npm (or Yarn) for local development
+- Python 3.8+ and Cairo Lang for contract compilation and Starknet CLI (install via `pip install cairo-lang`).
+See [Cairo Lang Quickstart](https://www.cairo-lang.org/docs/quickstart.html) for more details.

 ### Local Development